binghuang2018/aqml/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3670027.svg)](https://doi.org/10.5281/zenodo.3670027)

-AQML is a mixed Python/Fortran/C++ package, intends to simulating quantum chemistry problems through the use of **amons** --- the fundamental building blocks of larger systems (such as protein, solid).
+AQML is a mixed Python/Fortran/C++ package, intends to simulate quantum chemistry problems through the use of **amons** --- the fundamental building blocks of larger systems (such as protein, solid).